Wilson is widely known as leading manufacturer of tennis racquets.

 If you are an intermediate player, you will likely need something that has a balance between power and performance, so you will likely be in the market for a racquet that has a graphite or aluminium frame and a large head size.
 The Wilson Four could be a good option, as this packs a punch and has useful features such as shock dampening technology.

-That concludes our review of the top 3 Wilson tennis racquets of 2017.
+That concludes our review of the top 3 Wilson tennis racquets.
 If you are still unsure about what model will be right for you, shoppers are encouraged to carefully read each product’s reviews to give them an insight as to what model will work for them best.
-There is always the option of going to your local sports store and trying each model out for yourself, as this is likely the best way for you to get hands on experience of using each racquet that is available for purchase with no risk.
+There is always the option of going to your local sports store and trying each model out for yourself, as this is likely the best way for you to get hands-on experience of using each racquet that is available for purchase with no risk.